prasen832/Flight-Price-Prediction-using-XGBoost-Regression/README.md

 # Flight-Price-Prediction-using-XGBoost-Regression

 ## Overview
-This project is built to predict flight prices for the flights operated in India and travel across major cities.
+This project is built to predict flight prices for flights traveling across major cities in India.